kaolin/sqlalchemy-pygresql/README.rst

 sqlalchemy-pygresql
 ===================
 This project provides a SQLAlchemy dialect for the PyGreSQL driver.
-This is not a well-supported, dialect, but it is hoped that it will fill some people's needs.
+This is not a well-supported dialect, but it is hoped that it will fill some people's needs.
 You may also want to check out the pg8000 or Psycopg dialects, which are much better supported.